mirzaakhi/HR-Job-Description-Tool/README.md

-# HR Job Description Tool
+# Job Description Tool with Chatbot

 ## Overview
-The **HR Job Description Tool** is a **Streamlit-based application** designed to generate comprehensive HR job descriptions using ChatGPT.
-It allows users to create, refine, and download job descriptions tailored to specific criteria such as responsibilities, qualifications, and skills.
+The **Job Description Tool with Chatbot** is a **Streamlit-based application** designed to generate comprehensive job descriptions using ChatGPT.
+It allows users to create, refine, and download job descriptions tailored to specific criteria such as responsibilities, qualifications, and skills, for any kind of job.

 ## Features
 - **Job Summary**: Overview of the job position.
-- **Key Responsibilities**: Define major duties of the role.
+- **Key Responsibilities**: Define the major duties of the role.
 - **Required Qualifications**: Specify essential qualifications and certifications.
-- **Skills & Experience**: Highlight required skills and experience for the role.
+- **Skills & Experience**: Highlight the required skills and experience for the role.
 - **Refine Job Description**: Fine-tune job descriptions using ChatGPT.
 - **Download as PDF**: Export the final job description as a PDF.